inzilico/tagSNP/README.md

-# tagSNP
+# Scripts to assist tagSNP selection
-Scripts for tagSNP selection
+* 2clustag.R create input files for CLUSTAG tool from vcf